sveltejs/kit/.changeset/shy-monkeys-raise.md

 '@sveltejs/kit': patch
 ---

-event.platform falls back to empty object when not defined
+Update typings of event.platform to be possibly undefined